Undervoltologist/g14-2024-speaker-tuning-upgrade/README.md

 # Reverting
-Reverting should be as simple as running the installers from the G14_2024 folder, though I haven’t tested it myself since I’m keeping the 2025 tuning.
+Reverting should be as simple as running the installers from the G14_2024 folder (you might need to force-uninstall the new drivers first, I recommend ```Driver Store Explorer```), though I haven’t tested it myself since I’m keeping the 2025 tuning.

 # DISCLAIMER
 THIS IS UNSUPPORTED.
 You're manually installing firmware from a different model (2025) onto the 2024 version.